i-am-bee/acp-mcp/README.md

-# ACP2MCP Adapter
+# ACP to MCP Adapter

-Lightweght standalone MCP server acting as an adapter for ACP agents into the MCP ecosystem.
+Lightweight standalone MCP server acting as an adapter for ACP agents into the MCP ecosystem.

 ## Capablities